shunny13/DefendTheEarth/README.md

  - Add css
  - Add sprites
  - Add a leaderboard with a database (probably progrsql)
+ - Add event that, every 1 sec, 1 point of overload goes down
- - Add local multiplayer
+ - Add event when the overload bar is full

 #Bugs
- - Randomly some ennemies are invulnerable
- - Every 2 ennemies, the ennimes dead() = True when it spawns, dunno why

-checking new ssh